 Learn how to use Projects in Replit Teams for collaborative development, version control, and managing multiple Replit Apps with git-based workflows.

 Projects are currently a beta feature available to Teams.
-A Project is a set of connected, forkable Replit Apps for better collaborative development and versioning.
+A Project is a set of connected, Replit Apps for better collaborative development and versioning.
 Within a Project, you can:

 Projects leverage a technology called git to manage version control, but you don’t need to know anything about git to use Projects!